codebearsteam/daily-log/20170712_week2_firstIssue.md

 ### Issue /#6559 - Starting Phase ###

+### July 14th ###

+This week we had an amazing learning process, that helped us to make a step by step progress with our issue.
+The building blocks we established with each coach (either about rspec, git or ruby on rails) merged together into a more or less integrative understanding of what we need in order to solve the issues, and all that is very exciting!

+On a practical note:

+1. We met with Cristophe, a diaspora's pod admin and contributer.
+He explained us a bit about the project, the code and the community- all very helpful information.
+Nonetheless, he invited us to come meet him every other Friday, so we actually got a coach who is super familiar with diaspora's code, which is amazing! if you are interested, you are totally welcome to join.

+2. We changed the `default_headers` method in the base.rb file and fixed the corresponding test in the notifier_spec.rb line 547.
+You can see the changes [here](https://github.com/codebearsteam/diaspora/pull/1/commits/9a02b47ba5d02cfccfa39d85d185932c9b03119a).

+3. At the moment we chose the following solution: when a sender has a name, the FROM header will show "Diaspora (name)", when a sender doesn't have a name the FROM header will show "Diaspora".
+However, we haven't decided whether it should be the final solution.
+Other options for the FROM header are for instance:

+  a. when name is present: Diaspora* (from "name"), Diaspora* Notifications (from "name"), Diaspora* (on behalf of "name").

+  b. when name is missing: no-reply@example.org, Diaspora* Notifications.
+we need to consider the fact, that if we add text it should be translatable.
+If you have any opinion on the matter, by all means, let us know.
+We made this flowchart to make the process more clear (the questions in green are still not decided).
+You can see the flowchart [here](https://github.com/codebearsteam/daily-log/tree/master/assets).

+4. Regarding the case where there is no sender present, we got an answer saying that there is another email type with no sender, so we need to write a test for this case as well.

+On Monday we are planning to:
+1. open a pull request against upstream/develop with our current solution and ask there about our "yes text"\"no text" deliberation.
+2. Write the extra test for the "no sender" case.
+3. Make sure the spec we wrote today is the right place of the spec file and if not, move it to a better place.

+Second week was a blast!! thanks to all of our team members :)

 ### July 13th ###

 We had a-lot of progress in the past two days.